 Overview

-This MCP server acts as a bridge between AI interfaces (Cursor IDE or Claude Desktop) and a specialized Contextual AI agent.
-It enables:
+Contextual MCP server acts as a bridge between AI interfaces and a specialized Contextual AI agent.
+It enables:- Query Processing: Direct your domain specific questions to a dedicated Contextual AI agent

 - Intelligent Retrieval: Searches through comprehensive information in your knowledge base

-- Context-Aware Responses: Generates answers that are:
+- Context-Aware Responses: Generates answers that are grounded in source documentation and include citations and attributions.

 Local MCP server